-I self-publish artist’s books, fanzines and curate shows.
-I have acted as a catalyst collaborating with my peers creating interactive installations in a variety of DIY social contexts.
-I am committed to challenging various disciplines and fusing these endeavors into political engagement with the world.
+I self-publish zines, make artists’ books, and curate shows.
+I’ve acted as a catalyst by collaborating with my peers to create installations in a variety of interactive social contexts.
+I’m committed to experimenting across various disciplines and fusing these endeavors into thoughtful engagement.

 K48 is the quintessence of publication-as-synthesis, embracing music, fashion, art, and design as it disregards genre in the pursuit of an aesthetic of sensory overload.
 Its name evokes the inscrutable codes at the loose in the culture (on pharmaceuticals, automobiles, electronics, and weapons).
 Each Issue is a CD-size block, containing contributions from dozens of artists, friends and heros, often with a CD of music and videos.
 Youth Culture permeates the magazine, from the implicit demographic of its advertisements to the explicit youth of issue 3’s “Teenage Rebel.”
 Anarchy lies in the magazine’s tonal diversity, in its appropriation of styles and icons from the broader culture.
 The result is an idiosyncratic, collaborative parallel culture that blends naïve celebration with curious skepticism, a self-described “personal expressive Pop.”
 K48 exists, according to Hug, as an “act of generosity on everybody’s parts,” a hybrid even in its perpetuation. —Victor Brand, In Numbers: Serial Publications by Artists Since 1955.